About Sympa

 Who Sympa is For

 Sympa is built for those navigating mysterious, chronic health problems that don’t have clear answers.
 Right now, we’re hyper-focused on people without a clear diagnosis or established care path.
-If your health is already well-managed—or you're simply optimizing from a healthy baseline—this early program isn’t the right fit (but you could join our waitlist, below).
+If your health is already well-managed—or you're simply optimizing from a healthy baseline—this early program isn’t the right fit.

 The Vision for Sympa